 REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 2 Increase in demand for financial and housing assistance Vulnerability: Covid has placed a huge financial strain on individuals and families and the end of the national furlough scheme could lead to a spike in unemployment and an increase in debt.
-Similarly, the moratorium on evictions ended wef 4th May 2021 and could lead to a spike in homelessness.
+Similarly, the moratorium on evictions ended wef 4th May and could lead to a spike in homelessness.
 The Domestic Abuse Act 2021 has now also come into force placing additional burdens on local housing authorities in respect of homelessness assistance for those approaching as a result of domestic abuse.
 The effects of Covid have a detrimental effect on the Council and community.
+The new Omicron variant may increase risk due to its high transmissibility and its resistance to current vaccines are unknown (December 2021).
 Consequences: Tenants no longer able to afford current/new tenancies.
-Increase in evictions and homelessness Increased costs of temporary accommodation (TA) Unable to secure similar level of income due to payment defaults Increase in rent and Council Tax arrears Public dissatisfaction Criticism of the Council for not mitigating the effects for residents.
-Rise in mental health impacts Rise in safeguarding issues including around domestic abuse New burdens placed on local housing authorities by Domestic Abuse Act 2021 Increase in approaches from clients experiencing Domestic Abuse in line with National trends that translate to an increase in housing duties owed.
+Increase in evictions and homelessness Increased costs of temporary accommodation Unable to secure similar level of income due to payment defaults Increase in rent and Council Tax arrears Public dissatisfaction Criticism of the Council for not mitigating the effects for residents.
+Rise in mental health impacts Rise in safeguarding issues including around domestic abuse New burdens placed on local housing authorities by Domestic Abuse Act 2021 Increase in approaches from clients experiencing DA in line with National trends that translate to an increase in housing duties owed.
 The £20 uplift in Universal Credit has ended and may cause hardship for some residents.
-MEDIUM MAJOR C1 3.
-4. 6.
-Virtual customer portal signposting access to a range of help, advice and support services including debt, housing homelessness, health & wellbeing, safeguarding skills & employment.
-Development of a hub approach to service delivery centred at Civic Office Community Hub with plans to ensure targeted holistic provision of services across the district.
-Creation of a dedicated private sector lettings resource to increase prevention of homelessness, reduce demand for TA & instances where a full rehousing duty would otherwise be owed Rough Sleeping Initiative funding secured enabling enhanced targeted response to single homelessness including creation of a mental health navigator embed within the homelessness team Plans to create Domestic Abuse (DA) navigator role embed within homelessness team working across housing services funded with new burdens allocation Monthly tracking of demand for early identification of spikes in demand MEDIUM MODERATE C2 Continue to develop the hub approach to service delivery that enables targeted provision of early help & support services that meet the needs of specific localities.
+MEDIUM MAJOR C1 Virtual customer portal signposting access to a range of help, advice and support services (debt, homelessness, health & wellbeing, safeguarding skills & employment).
+Development of a hub approach to service delivery centred at Civic Office with plans to ensure targeted holistic provision of services across the district.
+Creation of a dedicated private sector lettings resource to increase prevention of homelessness, reduce demand for Temporary Accommodation and instances where a full rehousing duty would otherwise be owed RSI funding secured enabling enhanced targeted response to single homelessness including creation of a mental health navigator embed within the homelessness team Domestic Abuse (DA) Navigator appointed.
+A further specialist DA Safeguarding post is being funded and will sit in the Community Resilience Team to provide expert support and lead through DAHA accreditation ensuring a whole housing approach to DA Additional £23K funding secured for DA work Monthly tracking for early identification of spikes in demand £117K additional homelessness prevention grant to assist with homelessness prevention specifically for private renters affected by Covid-19 MEDIUM MODERATE C2 1.
+Continue to develop the hub approach to service delivery that enables targeted provision of early help & support services that meet the needs of specific localities.
 The Epping Community Hub is now operational, and its progress will be kept under review.
-Seek further funding opportunities around DA service provision (ECC making available £300Km of new burdens for Essex districts to bid for - awaiting detail) Review of risk level at the expiry of Govt's furlough scheme and £20 weekly uplift in Universal Credit (October 2021.)
-Customer Services Director Monthly
+2. Review of risk level at the expiry of Govt's furlough scheme and £20 weekly uplift in Universal Credit (October 2021.)
+Service Director - Customer Services Monthly